 The History of DuroSport

-Then one day Mr. Tarlev had an epiphany.
-After reading of the latest developments in digitizing audio recordings, Tarlev realized that his thousands of LP’s and 8 track tapes could be compressed and stored in a unit no larger than the size of the average Moldovan refrigerator.
+Then one day, Mr. Tarlev had an epiphany.
+After reading about the latest developments in digitizing audio recordings, Tarlev realized that his thousands of LPs and 8 track tapes could be digitally compressed and stored in a unit no larger than an average Moldovan refrigerator.